Chair – CEO/Founder, Sound Healthcare and Financial

-Stillwell is a 30-year music veteran (musician, publisher and producer) who founded this healthcare advocacy and insurance organization to help artists, songwriters, musicians and other creative types navigate the healthcare and insurance systems, and also offers financial planning services.
+Stillwell is a 30-year music veteran (musician, publisher and producer) who founded his healthcare advocacy and insurance organization in 2006 to help artists, songwriters, musicians and other creative types navigate the healthcare and insurance systems, and also offers financial planning services.
 Clients include Grammy, CMA, ACM, IBMA, and Americana Award winners.
-In 2017, Stillwell architected the first ever fully insured True Group Health Insurance Plan for Nashville’s musicians and artists, available exclusively through AFM Local 257.
-Member—ACM, AMA, CMA, and The Recording Academy
+In 2017, Stillwell architected the first ever fully insured True Group Health Insurance Plan for Nashville’s musicians and artists, available exclusively through The Nashville Musicians Association-AFM Local 257.
+Numerous publications have recognized Stillwell among the top-20 individual market health insurance producers in the country, often landing at #1.
+Stillwell is also a partner in Historic Restorations LLC, a real estate development group focused on development projects in Nashville’s historic downtown core.
+Member—ACM, AMA, CMA, and The Recording Academy.

 Treasurer – Director, Rogers Group, Inc.